MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/conditional-access-and-compliance-for-devices.md

 2. Require a minimum operating system version.
 3. Require that Microsoft Defender is running on Teams Rooms.

 This compliance policy should be assigned to the Teams Rooms devices and the Teams Rooms resource accounts.
-If the device doesn't meet these requirements, it won't be marked as compliant, and the device won't sign in.
+If the device doesn't meet these requirements, it won't be marked as compliant.

 ### Example Intune compliance policy for Teams Rooms on Android and Teams panels

-1. Miniumum operating system version is greater than Android 10.
+1. Minimum operating system version is greater than Android 10.
 2. Block rooted devices.
 3. Require encryption of data storage on device

 This compliance policy should be assigned to the Teams Rooms devices and the Teams Rooms resource accounts.
-If the device doesn't meet these requirements, it won't be marked as compliant, and the device won't sign in.
+If the device doesn't meet these requirements, it won't be marked as compliant.